ThomasRohde/script-magic/README.md

 -   **First-time users**: Creates a new private Gist to store your script inventory.
 -   **Existing users**: Finds your existing script inventory Gists automatically.
 -   **Multiple devices**: Detects existing mappings and asks which version to keep.
+-   **Local caching**: Maintains local copies of scripts for offline use.
+-   **Smart push/pull**: Synchronizes only changed scripts to minimize API calls.

 ## Configuration